wencabrel/PGFF-SLAM/README.md

 ### Build

-Build this package with ```colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release```.
+Build this package with ```colcon build```.

 Then ```source install/setup.bash``` to use it.

 ### Build Results

 After building, you will get the corresponding online/offline mapping and localization programs for this package.
 The offline programs are suitable for scenarios with offline data packets to quickly obtain mapping/localization results, while the online programs are suitable for scenarios with actual sensors to obtain real-time results.

 For example, calling the offline mapping program on the NCLT dataset:
 ```ros2 run lightning run_slam_offline --input_bag ~/data/NCLT/20130110/20130110.db3 --config ./config/default_nclt.yaml```